 NASA is hoping the data they collect will help determine if the current filtration system is suitable as they look at long-term exploration missions.

-For more on NASA’s sampling experiment, see here.
+For more on the space station sampling experiment, see this NASA webpage.